How to write a business plan for a silkworm farm?

-Analysing your silk worms farm projected balance sheet provides an understanding of your silk worms farm's working capital structure, investment and financing policies.
+Analysing your silkworm farm projected balance sheet provides an understanding of your silkworm farm's working capital structure, investment and financing policies.

 In particular, the readers of your plan can compare the level of financial debt on the balance sheet to the equity value to measure the level of financial risk (equity doesn't need to be reimbursed, while financial debt must be repaid, making it riskier).

-They can also use your balance sheet to assess your silk worms farm's liquidity and solvency:
+They can also use your balance sheet to assess your silkworm farm's liquidity and solvency:

 - A liquidity analysis: focuses on whether or not your business has sufficient cash and short-term assets to cover its liabilities due in the next 12 months.

 - A solvency analysis: takes and longer view to assess whether or not your business has the capacity to repay its debts over the medium-term.

 A projected cash flow statement for a silkworm farm is used to show how much cash the business is generating or consuming.